 They significantly increase the state’s supply of clean power natural gas facilities.

-However, the provisions of the Los Esteros Peaker Project are simply too rich, too inflexible, and to long.
-Unless this agreement is altered, the 220 MW combined cycle Los Esteros Project may become the Poster Child of the state’s contractual excesses.
+However, the provisions of the Los Esteros Project are simply too rich.
+The contract is a three-year contract, after which the power will be sold into the market or used by the host at US Dataport ,.
+Unless this agreement is altered, the 220 MW combined cycle Los Esteros Project may become one of the Poster Children of the state’s contractual excesses.

-As you know, Calpine will receive upfront 90% of its capital cost of the 30-year plant in three years.
-The developers of this project have a three-year contract with the Department of Water Resources.
-The contract pays a total of $148.7 million in capacity payments for 11 months of simple-cycle operation and 25 months of combined cycle operation or $676 per kW.
-If you subtract $16-kW-year for fixed Operation and Maintenance costs and capital additions, this contracts consumers $628 per kilowatt for peaker plant!
-The California Energy Commission estimates the costs of a full combined cycle generating plant at about $654/kW.
+As you know, Calpine’s capacity payments under its three-year contract with the Department of Water Resources will pay a total of $148.7 million in capacity payments for 11 months of simple-cycle peaking operation and 25 months of combined cycle operation or $676 per kW.
+We believe that this amount of money basically is the equivalent of 100% of the construction costs of the Los Esteros project,.
+The California Energy Commission estimates the costs of a full combined cycle generating plant at about $654/kW (year 2003 dollars).

-The 20-year contract to build 495 MW of peaking generation should be revised.
+The 20-year contract to build 495 MW of peaking generation should also be revised.
 We estimate the state’s payments for these plants over 20 years amount to over a billion and half dollars ($1,548 million (nominal) or $691 million (net present value at 10%) for plants that have a total cost of $400-$500/kW or $200 to $250 million.
-Eve if you factor in consideration for income taxes, Calpine will receive a cash on cash return in excess of 32% on the total cost of the project – higher if debt leverage can be used.
+This is more than twice the payments that would be made to a regulated utility building the same plant .
+Even after factoring in factor in consideration for income taxes, we have calculated that Calpine will receive a return in excess of 32% on the total cost of the peakers – higher if debt leverage can be used.
 Calpine also receives $73/MWh every time one of these units is turned on – another windfall unless gas prices are substantially above $6/MMBtu.

+Finally, while the existing combined cycle contracts appear to be priced relatively competitively, the 2000 MW size of the contract, the eleven-year length of the contract and the 100% capacity factor deliveries required all have the effect of limiting the State’s flexibility to deal with changing circumstances.

-In short, we urge you to voluntarily agree to shorten the 20-year contract, increase the “take-or-pay” inflexibility and reduce the excessive costs.
+In short, we urge you to voluntarily agree to shorten the 20-year peaker contract, increase the flexibility and dispatchability of other gas-fired contracts and reduce the excessive costs of both Los Esteros and the peakers.
 The Calpine contracts are the first to receive our review.
 We plan to carry out an intense public education campaign aimed at the worst provisions of the worst contracts.
 We plan to add a new power contract and company each week during the initial stage of this effort.
 I look forward to your response.